-Due to our 4 specialisations Daughterly Care Community Services provides fantastic service and value for 4 groups of elders:
+Due to our 4 specialisations Daughterly Care Community Services provides exceptional service and value for 4 groups of elders:

 1. private paying, self-funded elders;

-2. with high care needs i.e. Level 3 or 4 ACAT Assessments;
+2. with high care needs i.e. Level 3 or 4 ACAT Approved Assessments;

-3. living with a form of dementia; or
+3. living with a form of cognitive impairment or dementia; or

 2) To choose what TYPE of care you need.

-Most seniors and elders just need a little bit of assistance to start with and so only being offered care by the hour is fine.
-However, your aged care needs can increase… and decrease over time so you need a Home Care Provider who provides a complete range of in home care services such as Registered Nurses, overnight care, 24 hour care, Live in Care and Palliative care to avoid unnecessary hospitalisation and premature nursing home placement.
-And you’ll want a Home Care Provider who is flexible and focuses on what’s important to you.
-An organisation who LISTENS to you and answers the phone.
+Most seniors just need a little bit of assistance to start with and so only being offered care by the hour is fine.
+However, your aged care needs can increase… and decrease, over time so you need a Home Care Provider who provides a complete range of in home care services such as Registered Nurses, overnight care, 24 hour care, Live in Care and Palliative care to avoid unnecessary hospitalisations and premature nursing home placement.
+And you’ll want a Home Care Approved Provider who is flexible and focuses on what’s important to you.
+An organisation who LISTENS to you and understands you.

-As your care needs increase and you reach that “tipping point” where you need around the clock care, you’ll want a Home Care Provider who provides overnight care, 24 hour care or Live in Care, such as Daughterly Care so you don’t have to go to a nursing home.
+As your care needs increase and you reach that “tipping point” where you need around the clock care, you’ll want a Home Care Approved Provider who provides overnight care, 24 hour care or Live in Care when you need it, such as Daughterly Care Community Services so you don’t have to go to a nursing home.

 5) To have financial transparency and accountability via a proposed budget and monthly statements sent to you.
 This new right is a GAME CHANGER.

-In the past ‘care recipients’ of Government Subsidised In Home Care Package didn’t know how much the Government was paying for their care or how that money was being spent so The Productivity Commission recommended that change.
+In the past ‘care recipients’ of Government Subsidised In Home Care Package didn’t know:

 The new transparency comes via: